kedro-org/kedro/docs/source/configuration/telemetry.md

    ```console
    kedro new --telemetry=yes/no
    ```
-   This will create a `.telemetry` file inside the new project's folder with `consent: true/false` accordingly.
+   This will create a new project with a `.telemetry` file in its root folder, containing `consent: true/false` accordingly.
 This file will be used when executing Kedro commands within that project folder.
 Note that telemetry data about the execution of the `kedro new` command will still be sent if telemetry has not been disabled using environment variables.

    >*Note:* The `.telemetry` file should not be committed to `git` or packaged in deployment.
 In `kedro>=0.17.4` the file is git-ignored.